muratk5n/thirdwave/en/README.md

 ---

-H2 View: "Planned for Oman’s Salalah Free Zone, [a new] project will integrate renewable power from solar, wind and storage; production of hydrogen by electrolysis; production of nitrogen by air separation;
+H2 View: "Planned for Oman’s..
+Free Zone, [a new] project will integrate renewable power from solar, wind and storage; production of hydrogen by electrolysis; production of nitrogen by air separation;
-and production of green ammonia.
+and production of green ammonia...

-Seifi Ghasemi, Chairman, President and CEO at Air Products, said, “We are delighted and honoured to work with the government of Oman to develop this multibillion-dollar project, which would be similar to the world-scale green hydrogen project we are implementing with our partners in NEOM in the Kingdom of Saudi Arabia"
+CEO at Air Products, said, 'We are delighted and honoured to work with the government of Oman to develop this multibillion-dollar project, which would be similar to the world-scale green hydrogen project we are implementing with our partners in NEOM in the Kingdom of Saudi Arabia'"

 ---

 Need to treat electricity like the plague.
 Play whack-a-mole with it.
-Whenever it is generated, make it go away; use it (through an electrolyzer) to produce H2, send gas over the pipeline, done.
-Or convert to ammonia, ship it overseas on large ships; no more electricity.
+Whenever it is generated, use it and make it go away; run it through an electrolyzer, produce H2, then send the gas over the pipeline, done.
+Or convert to ammonia, ship it overseas on large ships.
+The longer energy stays in this inefficient form, the worse it is.

 ---